-Abuse can be emotional and physical.
-Emotional abuse does not leave a bruise on the body, but it is damaging.
-The effect is long-term for emotional abuse.
-It can take several years to heal.
+Emotional abuse in a relationship, can be emotional and physical.
+It does not leave a bruise on the body, but it ‘s damaging.
+The effect is long-term and takes several years to heal.
 Going away from an abusive relationship is challenging but possible.
 Recognize the signs is the first step toward your freedom, and rest assure it is not your fault.

 In a loving https://catherinealifecoach.com/2020/07/01/love-in-a-relationship/?theme_preview=true&iframe=true&frame-nonce=d332461e88 relationship, respect, trust, and consideration for the other person are involved; In a link where people experience abuse, they do not have these qualities.
-Instead, they included disrespect, mistreatment, jealousy, controlling behaviour, and physical violence.
+Instead, they included disrespect, mistreatment, jealousy, controlling behaviour, and physical or emotional violence.

-When you feel walking on eggshells, receive an insult, and hurt, this may be emotional abuse.
+When you feel walking on eggshells, receive an insult, feeling ashame and hurt, this may be emotional abuse.

 Abusers like to make you feel worthless; They used different techniques to put your down and to keep you under their control.
 Emotional abuse is one of the hard forms of violence to recognize.
 It can be subtle, insidious and manipulative.